fmatter/cariban_nps/overview.md

 > Ape  other-Ent  Idtf  3-on     Pst-Sa-Cop-Pst  3InMd  go.up
 > ‘(Ape) Another one was on top of it, /toro/,’</pre>

--   ?
-(What is the argument structure here?):
+-   unknown (What is the argument structure here?):

 > (minidisc-xxx-mukusa-nasau-sep-2000-004) Tiriyó (Meira 2022)
 > <pre>